makrai/notes/scialom2004-multiling-summ.md

 * In Figure 3, we plot the improvement rate from TextRank to Oracle, against that of Pointer-Generator to M-BERT
-* correlation emerging from the plot, the hypothesis appears to hold true for all languages, including Russian – not plotted for scaling reasons (x = 808; y = 40), with the exception of English.
-This exception is
+* correlation emerging from the plot, the hypothesis appears to hold true for all languages,
+  * including Russian – not plotted for scaling reasons (x = 808; y = 40), with
+  * exception of English
     * probably due to the aforementioned bias of TextRank towards the English

 ### Pointer Generator and M-BERT